petershin/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/understanding-deployment-types.md

 `StatefulSet` type services instead have a dedicated SSD for all volume storage.
 The dedicated SSD available to `StatefulSet` type services is not accessible to other services.
 Volumes stored on the SSD also persist on re-deployment and after service deletion.
 In clustered `StatefulSet` services, each instance has a different volume.

-## How DXP Cloud's Services are Configured
+## How Liferay Cloud's Services are Configured

-The following details how the services in DXP Cloud are pre-configured out-of-the-box:
+The following details how the services in Liferay Cloud are pre-configured out-of-the-box:

 * The _Liferay_ and _Backup_ services use the **Deployment** type, so that they can share access to the document library, which is stored in  NFS.